m3is0/jsonrpc4cats/docs/README.md

 %}
 # jsonrpc4cats

-A purely functional implementation of [JSON-RPC 2.0](https://www.jsonrpc.org/specification) protocol.
+A purely functional implementation of the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) protocol.
 Available for Scala 3.3+ (JVM, JS and Native platforms).